Douglas-L/Journal_Article_Recommendations/README.md

 Second, I vectorized the corpus of text generated using the tfidf vectorizer from Sklearn.
 Tfidf, which stands for term frequency inverse document frequency, penalizes terms that are common in all documents, thereby uncovering terms that are actually important to specific documents.

 Third, I did topic modeling of the tfidf vectors using a nonnegative matrix factorization (NMF).
 I also tried count vectorizer and running a Latent Dirichlet Allocation (LDA) in an earlier notebook, but I found the NMF components to be more promising and I value being able to use tfidf instead of count vectorizer.
-I began with 20 components, but expanded to 100 because the 20 components were too broad and captured only things like species differences and broad topics like genetics versus nutrition which are redundant with the article categories.
-The 100 components produced much more specific topics, though this does come at the cost of some interpretability of the topics.
-Rather than hand labeling each component, I decided to use a word cloud to visualize the component with its top 100 words.
+I began with 20 components, but expanded to 40 to capture some finer topics such as forages and grazing.
+I ended up trimming this number back down to 20 by combining a few repeated components back into the same topic such as feeding trials.

 # Recommendations